inko-lang/website/source/faq.html.md

 as patents, and better describes who owns the source code (compared to the MIT license).
 It also comes with some requirements such as:

-* Changes made to the software have to be made available to the public.
+* Changes made to the software must be published
-* A copy of the license must be included when distributing the software.
+* A copy of the license must be included when distributing the software
-* Modifications of the software must use the same (or a compatible) license.
+* Modifications of the software must use the same (or a compatible) license

-All of this better protects the authors and the software, and makes it more clear to users (and especially large organisations) what to expect.
+This better protects the authors and the software, and makes it more clear to users what to expect.

 For more information about the MPL 2.0 you can refer to the [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), or the [MPL 2.0 entry on